MoMo Productions / Getty Images

 Research also suggests that abstract thinking plays a role in the actions people take.
 Abstract thinkers have been found to be more likely to engage in risky behaviors, where concrete thinkers are more likely to avoid risks.

 Impact of Abstract Reasoning

 People who have strong abstract thinking skills tend to score well on intelligence tests.
-Because this type of thinking is associated with creativity, abstract thinkers also tend to excel in zones that require creativity such as art, writing, and other zones that benefit from divergent thinking abilities.
+Because this type of thinking is associated with creativity, abstract thinkers also tend to excel in areas that require creativity such as art, writing, and other areas that benefit from divergent thinking abilities.